othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/STRUCTURE.md

 - A "blue" agent tries to maintain service uptime and system stability
 - A "red" agent attempts to disrupt the service through various attack vectors
 - A poller continuously checks system availability
+- An overseer provides a dashboard with real-time monitoring

 ## Directory Structure